ozmoroz/ozmoroz-blog-hugo/content/post/2020-07-10-macos-kernel-tasks/index.md

 All the above lead me to the conclusion that the issue may be with my MacBook's cooling system.
 In particular with the GPU's cooling.

-A friend pointed me at [iStat Menus](https://bjango.com/mac/istatmenus/) - a system monitor that can show a myriad of different stats such as reading of temperature sensors.
+A friend pointed me at [iStat Menus](https://bjango.com/mac/istatmenus/) - a system monitor that can show a myriad of different stats such as readings of temperature sensors.
 And a MacBook has a lot of them.

 {{<responsive-figure src="macbook-sensors.png" width="420" alt="Macbook thermal sensors">}}